met4citizen/TalkingHead/README.md

 <img src="screenshot.jpg" width="512"><br/>

 This is a small side-project featuring a 3D talking head capable of speaking and lip-syncing in Finnish.
-It also knows a set of emojis, which it can convert into facial expressions of the avatar.
+The implementation also knows a set of emojis, which it can convert into facial expressions of the 3D avatar.

-This version UNDER DEVELOPMENT uses [Google Text-to-Speech](https://cloud.google.com/text-to-speech), [Ready Player Me](https://readyplayer.me/) 3D avatar, and [ThreeJS](https://github.com/mrdoob/three.js/)/WebGL for 3D rendering.
+The current version uses [Ready Player Me](https://readyplayer.me/) 3D avatar, [Google Text-to-Speech](https://cloud.google.com/text-to-speech), and [ThreeJS](https://github.com/mrdoob/three.js/)/WebGL for 3D rendering.

+### Introduction

+Everything is packaged in one JavaScript class called `TalkingHead`, which you can find in the module `talkinghead.mjs`.
-The file `tester.html` is only for testing, but it can also serve as an example of how to initialize and use the class `TalkingHead` in the Javascript module `talkinghead.mjs`.

-To utilize the tester and make the avatar speak, you need to specify the URL for your own text-to-speech backend/proxy.
-Alternatively, you can use the Google's original endpoint and initialize the class with your Google Text-to-Speech API key, but it's not recommended to put your API key in any client-side code.
+The file `tester.html` is intended for testing purposes, but it can also serve as an example of how to initialize and use the class.
+However, to make the avatar speak, you need to add the URL for your own text-to-speech backend that operates as a proxy to the Google Text-to-Speech API.
+Alternatively, it is possible to use Google's original endpoint and initialize the class with your own Google Text-to-Speech API key.
+However, it is NOT recommended to include your API key in any client-side code.

-Why focus only on Finnish and not English?
-Well, the primary reason is that Finnish is my native language.
-Additionally, it's relatively easy to convert Finnish text into phonemes and visemes, because there is mostly a very consistent one-to-one mapping between individual characters and phonemes/visemes.
-Achieving a similar level of lip-sync accuracy in English would likely require an extensive English word database/vocabulary.
+Why only Finnish and not English?
+Well, the primary reason is that Finnish is my native language, and I had a use case for a Finnish-speaking avatar.
+Another reason was the fact that the Finnish language maintains a consistent one-to-one mapping between individual letters and phonemes/visemes.
+Achieving a similar level of lip-sync accuracy in English would likely demand an extensive English word database/vocabulary.

+### Parameters

 The parameters and options for initializing the class are as follows: